Financial remedies on divorce

 Half a century after the passage of the 1973 Act, the Government asked the Law Commission to review whether the current law is working effectively, and delivering fair and consistent outcomes for divorcing couples.

-In its review, the Law Commission carried out a detailed analysis of the current laws on financial remedies, to determine whether there were problems with the current framework which required law reform, and what the options for reform might look like.
-We undertook comparative analysis of financial remedies law in other countries, and considered current legal and socio-economic research, in particular the work of ‘Fair Shares?
-Sorting out money and property on divorce’ project, funded by the Nuffield Foundation.
+The Law Commission carried out a detailed analysis of the current laws on financial remedies.
+This was to decide whether there were problems with the current framework and what options for legal reform might look like.

-- The discretionary powers given to judges over the division of financial assets, and any need for a clear set of principles, enshrined in law, to give more certainty to divorcing couples.
+- the discretionary powers given to judges over the division of financial assets, and any need for a clear set of principles, enshrined in law, to give more certainty to divorcing couples

-- Wider powers given for the courts to make orders for children over the age of eighteen.
+- wider powers given for the courts to make orders for children over the age of eighteen

-- How maintenance payments for an ex-spouse or civil partner should work.
+- How maintenance payments for an ex-spouse or civil partner should work

-- The effect of the behaviour of separating parties when making financial remedy orders.
+- the effect of the behaviour of separating parties when making financial remedy orders

-- Orders relating to pensions and whether they are overlooked when dividing the divorcing parties’ assets.
+- orders relating to pensions and whether they are overlooked when dividing the divorcing parties’ assets

-- The factors judges must consider when deciding which, if any, financial remedy orders to make.
+- the factors judges must consider when deciding which, if any, financial remedy orders to make

-Background
+Background and findings

 In 2014, the Law Commission’s report, Matrimonial Property, Needs and Agreements, looked at marital property agreements and other specific aspects of the financial consequences of divorce and dissolution.
+We also considered whether the issues covered in this project required review beyond its 2014 recommendations.

-The Commission finds that the current law contained in the Matrimonial Causes Act 1973 (and mirrored in the Civil Partnership Act 2004) does not reflect the significant developments to financial remedies law arising out of judicial decisions.
+The current law contained in the Matrimonial Causes Act 1973 (and mirrored in the Civil Partnership Act 2004) does not reflect the significant developments to financial remedies law arising out of judicial decisions.
 Combined with the wide-ranging discretion contained in the current law, this means that it is not possible for an individual going through divorce to understand, by reading the statute, how their case will be decided.
 The law lacks certainty and accessibility to an extent that could be argued is inconsistent with the rule of law.

 The scoping report discusses four possible models for reform of the law:

-- codifying the existing law;
+- codifying the existing law

-- codifying the law plus providing statutory reform on discrete issues (for example, pre-nuptial agreements);
+- codifying the law plus providing statutory reform on discrete issues (for example, pre-nuptial agreements)

 - creating a ‘matrimonial property regime’ that will provide rules for dividing up property on divorce, with the court’s discretion strictly confined.